Our litters are 0% COI for up to two years longer life expectancy.

 The red line shows the average life span being about 12 years for low COI and about 10 years for high COI.
 This 2 years difference is based on many thousands of golden retrievers.

-You can use this red line can provide you the life expectancy of a puppy that you are looking at.
+You can use this red line to provide you the life expectancy of a puppy that you are looking at.
 You need to find the COI for the puppy on the bottom axis of the chart.
 Next, you look straight above that to find the red line for that COI.
 From that point on the red line, you look straight to the left to see the Lifespan in years.
 At the left end of the red line for ZERO COI, lifespan is about 12 years and on the right end of the red line, lifespan is about 10 years.

 Using K9data.com To Know COI